-- 3.2.10 It is evident from Chart 3 that Administration costs for the Authority remain at the lower end of the spectrum of costs. - 3.2.11 When comparing the two charts it is clear that the main driver of the increased fund costs come from the investment costs, and in particular the performance costs, referenced at 3.2.4. - 3.2.12 In regard to Administration, SYPA is benefitting from the economy of scale that comes from serving a large fund, while the much smaller London funds clearly see the diseconomies which arise from servicing much smaller funds. - 3.2.13 In order to see the value for money picture we plan to participate in CEM and CIPFA benchmarking exercises through 2023/24, which should hopefully provide further insight into the Authority's services.
+- 3.2.10 It is evident from Chart 3 that Administration costs for the Authority remain at the lower end of the spectrum of costs.
+Despite being one of the cheaper costs there is a clear pathway of increasing costs, which is expected to continue through 2024/25 as shown in the accompanying budget report for 2024/25.
+This is due to the implementation of plans to improve organisational resilience and stability and to ensure the organisation is well resourced and equipped to meet our corporate objectives. - 3.2.11 When comparing the two charts it is clear that the main driver of the increased fund costs in 2021/22 came from the investment costs, and in particular the performance costs, referenced at 3.2.3.
+These costs have now returned to a similar level to 2020/21 and in line with the majority of the other funds in the chart, taking account of the more expensive forms of investment products we are utilising. - 3.2.12 In regard to Administration, SYPA is benefitting from the economy of scale that comes from serving a large fund, while the much smaller London funds clearly see the diseconomies which arise from servicing much smaller funds. - 3.2.13 During 2023/24 we participated in the CEM benchmarking exercise in order to see the value for money picture.
+The results showed that we are a relatively low cost Pensions Administration function.
+However, the service score was 62, with a median score of 64, showing we performed slightly below the benchmark of our peer group.
+The full report and results will be presented to members, alongside the results of the investment benchmarking, on 15 February.
+An action plan informed by the results will be implemented through 2024/25.
+The CEM benchmarking exercise will be completed again in 2024/25, to track our performance and development relative to our peers.